Vyral/base-template/_posts/2024-01-01-real-estate-market-forecast-opportunities-for-home-buyers-and-sellers-in-2024.md

 However, it’s not all good news: It appears that the days of 3% mortgage rates are firmly behind us.
 “As long as the economy continues to motor along, the new normal of higher rates is here to stay,” explains Greg McBride, chief financial analyst for Bankrate.4 So, when it comes to a home loan, borrowers may need to adjust their expectations.

-> ***What does it mean for you?***&nbsp; **&nbsp; **&nbsp; If you're a prospective home buyer, declining mortgage rates could give you the opportunity to lock in a more affordable monthly payment.
+> ***What does it mean for you?***&nbsp; \*\*&nbsp; \*\*&nbsp; If you're a prospective home buyer, declining mortgage rates could give you the opportunity to lock in a more affordable monthly payment.
 And if you purchase before the market reheats, you could secure an especially good deal.
 To find the lowest rate, it pays to compare lenders.
 Ask us to refer you to a mortgage broker who can help you shop around for the best option.
 >
 > Sellers also have reason to celebrate buyers' lower interest rates: As the barriers to entry to the housing market decline, they could enjoy more or better offers.
 Reach out to discuss how we can help you maximize your home’s sales potential.

-**LOWER RATES WILL BRING SOME BUYERS AND SELLERS BACK TO THE MARKET**
+<br>**LOWER RATES WILL BRING SOME BUYERS AND SELLERS BACK TO THE MARKET**

 Over the past couple of years, higher mortgage rates have cooled home buyer demand.
 They’ve also delayed the plans of many home sellers, who have been reluctant to trade in their current mortgages for loans that are several points higher.&nbsp;